 - Impairment – Sometimes drivers under the influence of drugs or alcohol cause bicycle accidents as a result of their impairments.
 Not only are drivers under the influence less likely to focus, but they may also have poor judgment and even poor vision.
 In cases involving bicycle rider fatalities, alcohol was involved in many cases in recent years.

 - Equipment defect – We all trust in the mechanical reliability of whatever vehicle we drive or ride.
 Unfortunately, sometimes our cars, trucks, and bikes have hidden mechanical defects that can lead to a sudden breakdown, loss of control, and crash.
 Bicycle manufacturers have a duty to sell only equipment that is safe to use, preventing malfunctions that could injure a user.
 In a case like this, you might pursue a court case against the bicycle manufacturer or a company who failed to repair your bicycle properly.

-When you hire a Sarasota bicycle accident attorney, he or she will help you determine the exact cause of your bicycle accident.
+When you hire our Sarasota bicycle accident attorneys, we can help you determine the exact cause of your bicycle accident.
 The attorney will help you hold the necessary parties liable for your losses.
 No matter what caused your Sarasota bicycle accident, trust our experienced bicycle crash injury attorneys to help you obtain the compensation you deserve.

 What Are the Common Injuries Caused by Bicycle Accidents?

-Bicycle accidents lead to several common injuries.
-The injuries may range from minor to permanent, and you should always consult with your doctor to receive a diagnosis.
+A Sarasota bicycle accident can cause virtually any injury imaginable.
+The injuries may range from minor to permanent, and you should always consult your doctor to receive a diagnosis.
 Your medical history may help your civil court case.
-Frequent injuries include:

 - Paralysis – A spinal cord injury could lead to permanent paralysis that prevents you from being able to work again.
 These injuries severely impact your quality of life and financial situation.